 - Engagement rate: Are customers opening emails, logging in, using features?

-- Support ticket volume: Are you reducing confusion and questions?
+- Support ticket volume: Are you reducing confusion?

-- Churn rate in first 90 days: How many customers leave before becoming established?
+- Churn rate in first 90 days: How many customers leave?

 | Metric | What It Tells You | How to Improve It |